 Jodie’s Coffee Table

 What’s on my coffee table?
-Actually, I’m excited just to HAVE a coffee table.
-When we decided to join in this monthly Coffee Table Blog Tour my initial response was excitement.
-My second thought was sheer panic when I realized I had been masquerading my ottoman as a coffee table all this time!
-After I had calmed down and gone through my brainstorm of options I was left with one truly brilliant idea.
-(I don’t know why I hadn’t thought of it AGES ago!)
-You guessed it, it was time for a SWAP!
-I traded my ottoman in my family room for my more formal table from the formal living room (which isn’t actually formal at all, but what else are we going to call it….ok, the 2nd Living room) Voila!
-New coffee table!
-I’m so excited to reveal it to you for this occasion!
+Actually, I’m excited just to have a coffee table.
+When we decided to join in this monthly Coffee Table Blog Tour, my initial response was excitement.
+My second thought was sheer panic when I realized I had been masquerading my ottoman as a coffee table all this time.
+After I had calmed down and gone through my brainstorm of options, I was left with one truly brilliant idea.
+I don’t know why I hadn’t thought of it ages ago.
+You guessed it; it was time for a swap.
+I traded my ottoman in my family room for my more formal table from the formal living room, which isn’t actually formal at all.
+Voila, a new coffee table.
+I’m so excited to reveal it to you for this occasion.

 For more fall decorating ideas take a look at our other fall decorating blog posts:

 Here is how the coffee table looks in the room.

 I love it from a purely aesthetic perspective.
 It really balances the white couch and the brightness of the room, grounding the room.